-Write copy that is interesting and relevant, and you’ll have readers slowing down to take a second look.
+Write content that is interesting and relevant, and you’ll have readers slowing down to take a second look.

 Flood rescue and recovery are two separate stages in responding to the danger of high water.
 In the event that someone is swept away by rising waters, immediate rescue is critical, because seconds count.
 Unfortunately, not every victim is rescued, and that’s when recovery takes place.
 Those who search for flood victims know to look in other places than along riverbanks and the edges of the water.
 They have to look in unusual places most do not think about.
 Rising water elevates its contents.
 That means when the water recedes, you also look in the trees.

 After you write your first blog you’ll have to write another one.
 When looking for new blog material, you may have to look up in the trees, too.